 The returns above are compounded.
 CAGR is 12.4% (buy and hold is 6.5%), exposure is 23%, the number of trades is 397, average gain per trade is 0.64%, max drawdown is 17%, and the profit factor is 2.36.
 These are pretty good numbers!

 Does the Williams %R work for shorts?

 Unfortunately, and as expected, it’s much more difficult to find profitable strategies on the short side.

 Williams %R Amibroker code:

 Using a 5-day lookback period the Amibroker code looks like this (including a plot of the indicator):

 Williams %R = ( ( HHV(H,5) – Close ) / ( HHV(H,5) – LLV(L,5) ) ) * -100 ;

 Plot(Williams %R,”Williams %R”,colorRed,styleLine);

 The Williams %R is a mean revertive indicator, just like the Relative Strength Indicator (RSI) and Stochastics.
-Let’s test the RSI by using “similar” criteria as we did above for the Williams %R:
+Let’s test a trading strategy based on the RSI which is quite similar criteria as we did above for the Williams %R:

 - Enter on the close when the two-day RSI is below 10